-- focus on simplicity and minimalism,

-- promote code quality through automation, and

-- provide reliable and repeatable processes,

-all the way from local testing to publishing releases.
+- promote code quality through automation, and - provide reliable and repeatable processes, all the way from local testing to publishing releases.

 Projects are created from the template using Cookiecutter, a project scaffolding tool built on top of the Jinja template engine.